Home

 Define strategic planning in terms of your product strategy; all the rest (price, promotion and place) revolve around the product.

-Use an action plan template to build your action items and goals.
 You need to also develop your strategy for after you've launched your new product.

-Two Best (or at least Favorite) Product Strategies:
+Two Best (or Favorite) Product Strategies:

-• Product Development
+1. Product Development

 Product development needs to consider the buyer, the buyer needs and how the product's benefits meet those needs, the product's position (product positioning) in the market, and what unique advantage the product introduces into the market.